Dean Webb: 1950s

-And that month, Dean had made his solo debut with the release, "Warm Your heart" bw "Hey Miss Fannie" which was released on Parlophone 45- R4549.
+That month, Webb had made his solo debut with the release, "Warm Your heart" / "Hey Miss Fannie" which was released on Parlophone.
 Both sides were orininally recorded by black vocal groups.
 "Warm Your Heart" was recorded by The Drifters and "Hey, Miss Fannie" was a 1952 hit for The Clovers.
 In spite of the R&B genre, Webb managed to get his voice and the musical content to come together.

-Webb's single, "Streamline baby" bw "The Rough and the Smooth" was released on Parlophone 45-R4587.
-It was reviewed in the October 10, 1959 issue of Melody Maker with the reviewer calling it "Two fairly firm rockers with a really jiving beat".
+Webb's single, "Streamline Baby" / "The Rough and the Smooth" was released on Parlophone.
+It was reviewed in the October 10, 1959 issue of Melody Maker, with the reviewer calling it "Two fairly firm rockers with a really jiving beat".

-The next month, John Castle of Record Mail was alerting readers to the fact that Webb had released a new single, "Streamline baby" bw "The Rough and the Smooth" on Parlophone 45-R4587.
 The Birmingham Weekly Post said that he had made the news again with the release.
-The B side, was from the film, The Rough and the Smooth, released the same year.
-It got a review in the Movie Music section of Picturegoer, Saturday 28 November 1959 edition.
-The reviewer called it "catchy, but as callous as a sock in the jaw".
+The B side was from the film, The Rough and the Smooth, released the same year.
+It was reviewed in the Movie Music section of Picturegoer, with the reviewer calling it "catchy, but as callous as a sock in the jaw".
 It was also reviewed in the October 17 issue of Disc.
-The reviewer Don Nicholl gave it two stars and said Webb sang what might be classified as another version of "Living Doll".
+The reviewer Don Nicholl gave it two stars, and said Webb sang what might be classified as another version of "Living Doll".
 Nicoll also noted that the rhythm backing was by Ken Jones.
-The B side, "The Rough and the Smooth" had Webb rapping competently with Jones whipping up the guitar accompaniment.
+The B side, "The Rough and the Smooth" had Webb rapping competently, with Jones whipping up the guitar accompaniment.

 1960s to 1970s

 Webb was on the same tour as Eddie Cochran when a car crash killed Cochran in Bath, Somerset in 1960.

-Anong with Adam Faith with the John Barry Seven, The Red Price Quintet.
-Johnny Wade, and The Bell Tones, Webb was to appear on The Saturday Club on 22 October, 1960.
+Along with Adam Faith with the John Barry Seven, The Red Price Quintet, Johnny Wade, and The Bell Tones, Webb was to appear on Saturday Club on 22 October, 1960.

-In 1970, the film, The Wife Swappers was released.
+In 1970, the film The Wife Swappers was released.
 It was directed by Stanley Long and Derek Ford.
 Eaton was the credited composer.